dunkelrot/elxml/README.md

 #### Column width

-It is simple to define the widht for one or more columns.
+Define the width for one or more columns:

 ```javascript
 // set the width of the first column to 30